-- liaise with and manage referrals to relevant agencies such as B&NES Children's Services, the Channel Panel, the Police and the Disclosure and Barring Service (DBS) - keep the Head Teacher and the board of governors informed of on-going safeguarding and child protection issues and enquiries - provide advice and guidance for staff on safeguarding and child protection issues and complete Request for Service forms - ensure the school's safeguarding and child protection policies are up to date and consistent with B&NES Safeguarding Children Board policies and that policies are reviewed annually - ensure all staff, including temporary staff, are aware of and understand policies and procedures and are able to implement them - attend regular training (in line with BCSSP requirements), including Prevent awareness and Exploitation training, Child Protection Forums meetings hosted by B&NES in order to keep up to date with new policy, emerging issues and local early help, safeguarding and child protection procedures and working practices - provide regular updates received from B&NES Council and BCSSP to all staff members and governors on any changes in safeguarding or child protection legislation (updated information will be provided by B&NES at the Child Protection Forum meeting and safeguarding trainers via BCSSP bulletins; designated safeguarding leads will be responsible for communicating this information to staff immediately; they may decide to hold workshops or discuss in staff meetings) - have an awareness of those children who may be in need, young carers and children who have special educational needs / disabilities and liaise with the SENCO when considering any safeguarding action for a child with special needs - liaise with the designated teacher for LAC/Post LAC whenever there are safeguarding concerns relating to a looked after child or previously looked after child - oversee child protection systems within the school, including the management of records, standards of recording concerns and referral processes - provide a link between the school and other agencies, particularly B&NES Children's Services and the BCSSP - liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
-The National Police Chiefs Council (NPCC)- When to call the police should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do - ensure staff, including temporary staff, receive appropriate safeguarding and child protection training every 3 years and receive regular updates (e.g.: via email, e-bulletins and staff meetings) as required, but at least annually - ensure parents are fully aware of the school policies and procedures and that they are kept informed and involved - ensure relevant records are passed on appropriately when children transfer to other schools and where appropriate, share relevant information with schools or colleges to enable continued support to the child on transfer.
+- act as a point of contact with safeguarding partners and work with agencies in line with Working Together to Safeguard Children.
+The National Police Chiefs Council (NPCC) When to call the police should help designated safeguarding leads understand when they should consider calling the police and what to expect when they doprovide advice and guidance for staff on child welfare, safeguarding and child protection issues and complete Request for Service forms - liaise with staff and manage referrals to relevant agencies such as B&NES Children's Services, the Channel Panel, the Police and the Disclosure and Barring Service (DBS)keep the head teacher/principal and the board of governors informed of on-going safeguarding and child protection issues and enquiriesensure the school's safeguarding and child protection policies are up to date and consistent with B&NES Safeguarding Children Board policies and that policies are reviewed annually - ensure all staff, including temporary staff, are aware of and understand policies and procedures and are able to implement them - attend regular training (in line with BCSSP requirements), including Prevent awareness and Exploitation training, Child Protection Forums meetings hosted by B&NES in order to keep up to date with new policy, emerging issues and local early help, safeguarding and child protection procedures and working practices - provide regular updates received from B&NES Council and BCSSP to all staff members and governors on any changes in safeguarding or child protection legislation (updated information will be provided by B&NES at the Child Protection Forum meeting and safeguarding trainers via BCSSP bulletins; designated safeguarding leads will be responsible for communicating this information to staff immediately; they may decide to hold workshops or discuss in staff meetings) - have an awareness of those children who may be in need, young carers and children who have special educational needs / disabilities and liaise with the SENCO when considering any safeguarding action for a child with special needs - liaise with the designated teacher for LAC/Post LAC whenever there are safeguarding concerns relating to a looked after child or previously looked after child - oversee child protection systems within the school/college, including the management of records, standards of recording concerns and referral processes - ensure staff, including temporary staff, receive appropriate safeguarding and child protection training every 3 years and receive regular updates (eg: via email, e-bulletins and staff meetings) as required, but at least annually - ensure parents are fully aware of the school/college policies and procedures and that they are kept informed and involved - ensure relevant records are passed on appropriately when children transfer to other schools and where appropriate, share relevant information with schools or colleges to enable continued support to the child on transfer.